hashicorp/terraform-provider-azurerm/website/docs/r/mssql_managed_database.html.markdown

 * `restore_point_in_time` - (Required) The point in time for the restore from `source_database_id`.
 Changing this forces a new resource to be created.

-* `source_database_id` - The source database id that will be used to restore from.
+* `source_database_id` - (Required) The source database id that will be used to restore from.
 Changing this forces a new resource to be created.

 ## Attributes Reference